-"Democracy demands wisdom and vision in its citizens."

--National Foundation on the Arts and the Humanities Act of 1965
+"Democracy demands wisdom and vision in its citizens" -National Foundation on the Arts and the Humanities Act of 1965

 In order "to promote progress and scholarship in the humanities and the arts in the United States," Congress enacted the National Foundation on the Arts and the Humanities Act of 1965.
 This act established the National Endowment for the Humanities as an independent grant-making agency of the federal government to support research, education, and public programs in the humanities.
-Program grants are made through the Federal-State Partnership, three divisions (Preservation and Access, Public Programs and Enterprise, and Research and Education), and the Office of Challenge Grants.
+Grants are made through Federal/State Partnership, three divisions (Research and Education Programs, Preservation and Access, and Public Programs), and two offices (Challenge Grants and Enterprise).